alextongdo/interview-notes/system-design.md

 # System Design

+## Docker
+- Containerization packages a piece of software's source code, dependencies, etc...

 ## Kubernetes
+- Kubernetes allows for the automatic scaling up and down of Docker images to match the dynamic needs of an application.

 ## Azure DevOps
 - Provides a suite of tools used for developing some software from ideation all the way to production.